cdf123/reports/README.md

 # Reports
 Pentest Reports for Capture the Flag events

-This is a collection of Penetration Test reports written up for various Capture the Flag platforms as if a machine were part of an official engagement.
+This is a collection of Penetration Test writeups and walkthroughs for various Capture the Flag platforms.
 These are examples for education purposes, and to practice writing.
-The reports are not real, and do not represent any network or machine outside of the Capture the Flag platform hosting the machine.

-These reports are not published with any consent of the Capture the Flag platforms.
-With that said, any report representing an active machine will be password protected with the last challange flag obtained on the machine.
+All reports will be password protected with the last challange flag obtained on the machine.

+Retired machines, or machines that are not under any publication restrictions will have the flag used to encrypt the pdfs in the flags.txt file.

+Do not contact me for flags not listed in the flags.txt.
+I will not give them out.